PolyFormer: Referring Image Segmentation as Sequential Polygon Generation: Experimental Results

 \subsection{Datasets and Metrics}

-\paragraph{Datasets.} The experiments are conducted on three major benchmarks for RIS and REC: RefCOCO \cite{yu2016modeling}, RefCOCO+ \cite{yu2016modeling}, and RefCOCOg \cite{mao2016generation, nagaraja2016modeling}.
+\paragraph{Datasets.} The experiments are conducted on four major benchmarks for RIS and REC: RefCOCO \cite{yu2016modeling}, RefCOCO+ \cite{yu2016modeling}, RefCOCOg \cite{mao2016generation, nagaraja2016modeling}, and ReferIt~\cite{referit}.
 RefCOCO has 142,209 annotated expressions for 50,000 objects in 19,994 images, and RefCOCO+ consists of 141,564 expressions for 49,856 objects in 19,992 images.
 Compared with RefCOCO, location words are absent from the referring expressions in RefCOCO+, which makes it more challenging.
 RefCOCOg consists of 85,474 referring expressions for 54,822 objects in 26,711 images.
-It contains referring expressions collected on Amazon Mechanical Turk, and therefore the descriptions are longer and more complex (8.4 words on average compared with 3.5 words of RefCOCO and RefCOCO+).
-We use the UMD split for RefCOCOg~\cite{nagaraja2016modeling}. \paragraph{Evaluation Metrics.} We use mean Intersection-over-Union (mIoU) as the evaluation metric for RIS.
+The referring expressions are collected on Amazon Mechanical Turk, and therefore the descriptions are longer and more complex (8.4 words on average \textit{vs.}~3.5 words of RefCOCO and RefCOCO+).
+ReferIt contains 130,364 expressions for 99,296 objects in 19,997 images collected from the SAIAPR-12 dataset~\cite{ESCALANTE2010419}.
+We use the UMD split for RefCOCOg~\cite{nagaraja2016modeling} and Berkeley split for ReferIt.

+\paragraph{Evaluation Metrics.} We use mean Intersection-over-Union (mIoU) as the evaluation metric for RIS.
 For a fair comparison, we also use overall Intersection-over-Union (oIoU) when comparing with papers that only report oIoU results.
 Additionally, we also evaluate PolyFormer on the REC task as it is a unified framework for both RIS and REC tasks.
-We adopt the standard metric Precision@0.5~\cite{zhu2022seqtr, wang2022unifying}, where a prediction is considered correct if its Intersection-over-Union (IoU) with ground-truth box is higher than 0.5.
+We adopt the standard metric Precision@0.5~\cite{zhu2022seqtr, wang2022unifying}, where a prediction is considered correct if its Intersection-over-Union (IoU) with the ground-truth box is higher than 0.5.